Francisco Vázquez de Coronado: Family

+Commemoration

+In 1939, United States 76th Congress passes the Coronado Exposition Commission Act of 1939 authorizing the erection of a monument at the nearest point of the international boundary between the United States and Mexico where the Coronado expedition first crossed into North America.

 In 1952, the United States established Coronado National Memorial near Sierra Vista, Arizona to commemorate his expedition.
 The nearby Coronado National Forest is also named in his honor.

 In 1908, Coronado Butte, a summit in the Grand Canyon, was officially named to commemorate him.

+A large hill northwest of Lindsborg, Kansas, is called Coronado Heights.

+Coronado High Schools in Lubbock, Texas; El Paso, Texas; Colorado Springs, Colorado; and Scottsdale, Arizona were named for Vázquez de Coronado.